 A powerful central nervous system stimulant used to produce euphoria.
 Most commonly comes in the form of a white, odourless powder called "cocaine hydrochloride".
-The powder is extracted from the leaves of the coca bush.
+The powder is obtained from the leaves of the coca bush.

 Extracted from morphine and sold commercially to treat mild to moderate pain.
 See also Morphine.